 - Select text on any documentation page during

-- The selected text gets highlighted with a thread marker
+- The selected text gets highlighted with a thread marker.

-- Threads are stored as
+- Threads store as

 Preview